-Just like Sparrow, all of Depp’s characters are unique in style, mannerisms, behavior, and approach — something that Eisner was seemingly having a tough time accepting due to the risk that comes along with peeling away from the norm.
-Of course, Depp was spot on with his creation of Sparrow, considering the success of the franchise.
+Just like Sparrow, all of Depp’s characters are unique in style, mannerisms, behavior, and approach — something that Eisner was seemingly having a tough time accepting due to the risk that comes with peeling away from the norm.
+Of course, Depp was spot on with his creation of Sparrow, considering the franchise’s success.

 What will Depp do now?

 Aside from waiting to hear more about the potential re-kindling with Disney, Depp has a few other options and rumors circulating his next move.
-Some reports state that Johnny is looking to smaller production studios to get work, while others state that his pal Tim Burton is coming to the rescue.
+Some reports state that Johnny is looking to smaller production studios to get work, while others say that his pal Tim Burton is coming to the rescue.
 Most recently, we discovered that Depp is in talks to star as Gomez Addams in The Addams Family, an idea sparked by Burton.
 It is also rumored that the long-awaited Beetlejuice 2, which Burton has repeatedly expressed interest in directing, may come to fruition with Johnny Depp starring in the film.
-Whether or not the Beetlejuice revival with Depp will happen is questionable at this time considering the original film is a Warner Bros. production.
+Whether or not the Beetlejuice revival with Depp will happen is questionable, considering the original movie is a Warner Bros. production.

-Stay tuned to Inside the Magic as we continue to report on all of the details regarding the Johnny Depp controversy, and his place at Disney!
+Stay tuned to Inside the Magic as we continue to report on all details regarding the Johnny Depp controversy and his place at Disney!

 Do you think Disney should bring back Johnny Depp for Pirates of the Caribbean?
 Did you think that Jack Sparrow was gay?